American Sniper originally had more details regarding the enemy sniper in the film, but it was scrapped due to budget concerns.

 Judy was also, much later, slated to play Helen Lawson in the extremelynotorious film version of Jacqueline Susann's novel The Valley of the Dolls, but proved so unreliable by that point she never got past the screen test stage.

 And then there's Project 880, the early "scriptment" for a little movie called Avatar.
-Generally speaking, it hits the same basic plot points, but is also much longer and much more detailed, explaining many things that ended up being plot holes in the final film.
+Generally speaking, it hits the same basic plot points, but is also much longer and much more detailed, explaining many things that ended up being plot holes in the final film and lacking the Mighty Whitey aspect altogether.
 There are also many interesting lost subplots.
 Perhaps they could be sequel fodder...

 Peter Sellers' death in 1980 affected or scuppered several projects: